ricmmartins/fasthack-linux/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-- For the Challenge 01 an Azure subscription with contributor access will be required.
+- For Challenge 01 an Azure subscription with contributor access will be required.
 - For all other challenges, at least a contributor access to a pre-created Ubuntu Linux 20.04 virtual machine will be required.
 - For the optional advanced challenge from the Challenge 12, these are the requirements:
 	- A public ip attached to the virtual machine